rxue/learning-dirary/books/programming/practical-coding/code-complete/part-v-code-improvements/README.md

  * *regression testing*
  * *system testing*

+## 22.1 Role of Developer Testing in Software Quality

+> Individual testin steps (unit test, component test, and integration test) typically find **less than 50 percent of errors** present each

+Goal of testing: find errors

+### Testing During Construction
+Tip: add one routine at a time to a previously tested routine

 ## 22.4 Typical Errors
 ## 22.5 Test-Support Tools
 ### Building Scaffolding to Test Individual Classes